oa-device/oaTracker/README.md

 ## HTTP API

 The application provides a simple HTTP API for retrieving detection data.
-By default, the API is accessible at `http://localhost:8000` (unless a different port is specified with the `--serverPort` option).
+By default, the API is accessible at `http://localhost:8000`.

 - `GET /detections`: Returns current frame detections (boxes, labels, confidence).
 - `GET /detections?from=X`: Returns unique object counts for the last X seconds (1 <= X <= 30).
-- `GET /cam/collect?from=X&to=Y&cam=Z`: Returns the count of unique persons detected between X and Y milliseconds ago on camera Z.
+- `GET /cam/collect?from=X&to=Y&cam=0`: Returns the count of unique persons detected between X and Y milliseconds ago.

 Example requests: